FAQ - Frequently Asked Questions

 FUD as an acrylic based resin on the other hand is a lot smoother and crisper than WSF, especially the FXD or Smoothest variant but is considerably more expensive, being resin it is quite brittle also so care needed.
 3D prints are dimensionally the straightest and most accurate.
 Before painting I usually soak the models for 40 minute or so in White Spirit to eek out any remaining wax deposits used in the creation process.

 SCC items ordered directly through the email provided on this website usually are created using various 405nm Photosensitive Resins.
-These are very similar in finish to the Shapeways FUD but a little less clean up is needed as it doesn't have the slight 'frost' effect some FUD items do, some prints are not quite as dimensionally accurate as the FUD due to the technology of the MSLA printing process yet they are very comparable in qualities costing usually around half the price.
-You can see many MSLA examples on this website.
+These are very similar in finish to the Shapeways FUD but a little less clean up is needed as it doesn't have the slight 'frost' effect some FUD items do, some prints are not quite as dimensionally accurate as the FUD due to the technology of the MSLA/DLP printing process yet they are very comparable in qualities costing usually around half the price.
+You can see many MSLA/DLP examples on this website.

 What RTR chassis will fit SCC bodies?